backdrop-contrib/flickr/block/README.txt

 For square images ('s': 75px and 'q': 150px) no real width needs to be fetched, giving it a performance advantage over other sizes.
 Recommended if you include many images.

-All blocks except 'User profile recent photosets' and 'Recent photosets from user'.

 Media type
 ----------